-You can access the lounge in between flights, so if you’re connecting between two cities, you do have free range use of the lounge space.
-For example, let’s say you were flying from Los Angeles to Chicago via Las Vegas and you had a two-hour layover, you could access the lounge during that time without trouble, even though you were coming off of your flight from Los Angeles.
+You can access the lounge in between flights, so if you’re connecting between 2 cities, you do have free-range use of the lounge space.
+For example, let’s say you were flying from Los Angeles to Chicago via Las Vegas and you had a 2-hour layover, you could access the lounge during that time without trouble, even though you were coming off of your flight from Los Angeles.

 As mentioned above, you must have a valid same-day boarding pass.
 Unfortunately, this means you cannot access the lounge if LAS is your final destination and you do not have a valid same-day boarding pass out of LAS.
 So, if you get to Vegas off of a long flight, aren’t continuing elsewhere, and hoping for a shower, you’re going to be out of luck when it comes to accessing the Centurion Lounge upon landing in LAS.

 - Amex Platinum card and Amex Business Platinum cardmembers may enter with up to 2 complimentary guests if they have spent $75,000 in eligible purchases in a calendar year.
 Otherwise, a guest day pass can be purchased for $50 per adult or $30 per child between the ages of 2 and 17.